-One federal funding program that is included in the \$250 million per two-year cycle of the Regional Solicitation is the Carbon Reduction program that can be applied to bicycle facility projects.
-Specific funding categories and criteria for this program will be determined through the Regional Solicitation evaluation Work Program item to inform the 2026 Regional Solicitation.
+One federal funding program that can be applied to bicycle facility projects, the Carbon Reduction program, is included in the \$250 million per two-year cycle of the Regional Solicitation.
+Specific funding categories and criteria for this program will be determined through the Regional Solicitation evaluation

+Work Program item to inform the 2026 Regional Solicitation.
 Current federal law makes about \$14 million available through the Carbon Reduction program for every two-year cycle.